 Proof of Concept

 We anticipate that a Proof of Concept will run for no more than four days.
 This duration may vary depending on the size and complexity of the problem statement/s and proposed solutions, and the amount of participants.
-Among other things, the Proof of Concept will include installation and configuration of the vendor’s solution on the buying entity’s infrastructure to demonstrate and allow the use by the MDT in the context of the problem statement/s.
+Ideally the Proof of Concept would include installation and configuration of the vendor’s solution on the buying entity’s infrastructure.
+However, in response to the COVID-19 situation, short-listed potential suppliers will most likely:

 For products and outcomes already in the market with known capabilities or where the entity has understood through the problem definition phase that their existing tool/s meet the business needs and requires renewal.
 The entity undertakes its own process in accordance with the Commonwealth Procurement Framework.